 The program boasts a warm and supportive environment with exceptional camaraderie amongst the residents.

-Chairman’s Rounds: Throughout the academic year, the PGY-1 residents present interesting or challenging patients on the inpatient unit, followed by a patient interview by Dr. Horwath.
+Inpatient/Outpatient Case Conference series: Throughout the academic year, PGY 1-3 residents will present interesting or challenging cases with their attending and discuss them in a multidisciplinary setting.
 This is followed by stimulating discussions on the various psychiatric concepts and treatment modalities related to the case.

 PRITE review: Residents take the PRITE, or the Psychiatry Residents In-Training Examination, every year.
 To make reviewing vital concepts and revising PRITE questions fun, attendings and residents prepare presentations, trivia activities, and use games like Jeopardy or Kahoot.

 Resident Wellness/Wellbeing: Didactics schedules include monthly wellbeing sessions that include games, icebreakers, ice cream socials, and other team-building activities.
-Residents also partake in processing groups with a psychologist attending not affiliated with program faculty to discuss difficult cases, process transference and countertransference issues, and raise any concerns for burnout or fatigue.
+Residents also partake in processing groups with a psychologist attending (not affiliated with program faculty) to discuss difficult cases, process transference and countertransference issues, and raise any concerns for burnout or fatigue.